MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-cert-trust-policy-settings.md

 ## Create the GPO

-Sign in to a domain controller or management workstations with *Domain Admintistrator* equivalent credentials.
+Sign in to a domain controller or management workstations with *Domain Administrator* equivalent credentials.

 1. Start the **Group Policy Management Console** (gpmc.msc)
 1. Expand the domain and select the **Group Policy Object** node in the navigation pane